Sung Noen district: History

-When the Northeastern railway was finished in 1901, the community consisting of Ban Sung Noen grew due to the passing of the railway.
-Thus the government raised Sung Noen to district status.
+When the Northeastern railway was finished in 1901, the village of Ban Sung Noen grew around it, and the government raised Sung Noen to district status.

 Geography

 Neighbouring districts are (from the north clockwise) Dan Khun Thot, Kham Thale So, Mueang Nakhon Ratchasima, Pak Thong Chai, Wang Nam Khiao and Sikhio.

 Administration

 Central administration

 Sung Noen is divided into 11 subdistricts (tambons), which are further subdivided into 127 administrative villages (mubans).